 How will you ensure UW Information Technology is providing the services the University wants, and doing so in the most efficient way possible?

 - The IT Service Investment Board, comprised of representatives from academic and administrative units across the UW, was charged by the Provost to annually review the fee level, methodology, process and services included in the basic bundle.
-Throughout its review, the committee was mindful of the economic challenges facing the University.
+Throughout its FY 2015 review, the committee was mindful of the continuing resource constraints at the University.
 The Board's recommendation reflects the advice of the Technology Recharge Fee Advisory Committee, which was charged with supporting the Board in its annual TRF review by providing in-depth analysis and counsel.
-The Board will conduct a review of the FY 2015 rate in 2014 using a consistent methodology to provide due diligence in reviewing costs and to accommodate any changes in total costs or service levels.
+The Board will conduct a review of the FY 2016 rate in 2015 using a consistent methodology to provide due diligence in reviewing costs and to accommodate any changes in total costs or service levels.

 How are phone rates impacted by the Technology Recharge Fee?

 - The fixed cost components of the telephone infrastructure that support the entire University are included in the basic bundle of services supported by the Technology Recharge Fee.
 This includes the labor and investments needed to support the infrastructure that provides service on each of the campuses, including all emergency phones.

 - The variable cost component of providing a phone to any specific location will be provided on a self-sustaining basis.
 These are the direct costs of actually placing a phone on a desk.

 - Yes, voice mail is included in the current phone rate for dial tone.

 - You will continue to pay separately for phone set equipment—with a variable rate depending on the specific phone set you use.

 Are there any limitations to UW Information Technology services?